GaloisInc/saw-training/Glossary.rst

     The language used to write specifications and describe verification tasks in SAW.

+  SetupValue
+    A SAWScript SetupValue can be either a :term:`Term` or a pointer.
+    Arguments passed to symbolically executed functions must be SetupValues.

   specification
     A description of what is desired of a program.
 Specifications can be written in anything from informal English to precise,